Chuggaaconroy: The Runaway Guys

 The Runaway Guys is a collaborative Let's Play channel formed by Rosales-Birou, Claire Wheeler (Proton Jon) and Timothy Bishop (NintendoCapriSun).
 The group records themselves playing various multiplayer video games such as Mario Party, New Super Mario Bros.
 Wii, Kirby & the Amazing Mirror and Wheel of Fortune.
 In addition to their videos, The Runaway Guys also host the Thrown Controllers event, a live game show which focuses on video game trivia and challenges.
 The event has been broadcast on numerous gaming conventions such as PAX, Magfest and Momocon.

-From 2018 to 2024, the group did gaming live-streams for charity, hosting The Runaway Guys Colosseum stream for the non-profit organization Direct Relief.
-Guests who collaborated with the group on the stream included YouTube personalities Tom Fawkes, JoshJepson, MasaeAnela, StephenPlays and FamilyJules.
+From 2018 to 2024, the group did gaming live-streams (primarily on Wheeler's Twitch channel) for charity, hosting The Runaway Guys Colosseum stream for the non-profit organization Direct Relief.
+Guests who collaborated with the group on the stream included YouTube personalities Tom Fawkes, JoshJepson, MasaeAnela, StephenPlays and FamilyJules (who served as one of the group's musical talents).
 The Completionist also collaborated with the group on the stream prior to the charity fraud allegations surrounding him in 2023.
 On January 17, 2025, it was announced The Runaway Guys Colosseum had been retired.